project-asgard/asgard/doxygen/installation.md

 On a OSX system, users have reported instabilities with the homebrew provided HDF5, especially on Apple M chips.
+ASGarD provides an option to download and install HDF5 automatically that can work around potential problems.
 Also, OpenMP has limited benefits, due to what appears to be kernel scheduling overhead.
 The BLAS/LAPACK acceleration needs a flag to enable the most recent mode.
 ```